 The wonderful new LP from Adam Payne!
-Years in the making, Famous Blondes will finally be out on July 22nd.
+Years in the making, Famous Blondes is out now!

 On Famous Blondes, Adam Payne summons up an imaginary internal myth-making Los Angeles, standing over-dressed, unshod, & sun-caked.
 No genre, style, or sound is hands-off.
 There's the late-night folk funk of "Tell Me" & "Nightmare" , the ham-fisted fey glam of "Eyes of the World", the neon go-kart slow burner "U. Angel", even doo-wop filth in "Open Up".
 While he reaches back to the origins of rock ‘n’ roll, before the confusion of tongues, this LP concurrently stands as a tribute to the present tense.
 Denuded of pomp, the free-range honeyed melodies blow from every bodily humor.
 Rinky dink keys tap along the highway shoulder.
 Layered guitar leads tunnel through alien lakeside causeways.
 Sampled rhythms tumble down the chaparral.

 Over the last 13 years, he's had over a dozen releases while fronting the slippery and misaligned "live-action-psychedelic-mix-tape-of-a-band", Residual Echoes.
 Ever the worker, this multi-instrumentalist also spends time working with a list of seemingly disparate artists including but not limited to 6 Organs of Admttance, Gun Outfit, King Tuff, Lorelle Meets The Obsolete, Cass McCombs, & Hepa/Titus.